All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Thanks for joining me.

-So often we see news reports of a "puppy mill" and Yorkshire Terriers as well as other small dogs are involved.
+So often we see news reports of a "puppy mill" where Yorkshire Terriers as well as other small dogs are involved.

 Several thousand other animal lovers are thinking the same thing and there's nearly a frenzy for a dog that, according to many groups, has been anti-social, with health issues and a host of problems.

 Should you take on a rescue?
-Should Yorkshire Terrier breeders be ignored because of the actions of others?
-Change the picture in your mind,that is only one facet of rescue dogs.
+Should breeders be ignored because of the actions of others?
+Change the picture in your mind, that is only one facet of rescue dogs.

 There are dogs in rescue for many reasons!
 Yorkshire Terriers, because they're one of the leading popular breeds, are often in rescue but yet often difficult to get in rescue.